In this article, I will show you the steps to create a VPC peering connection same region in AWS environment in same region.

 3- Click Close

-4- Two routes successfully created.
+4- Two routes were successfully created.

 CREATING VPC PEERING CONNECTION

-2- Click on create peering connection button.
+2- Click on the Create Peering Connection button.

 3- Type a name for the peering connection